 Program Outcome Component Percen - tage Exemplary (A- to A+) Competent (B- to B+) Needs Work (C- to C+) Unsatisfactory (D, F) Progress Report Work completed .60% Progress exceeds expectations with respect to plan.
 Highly detailed discussions on milestones completed.
 Progress is highly satisfactory with respect to plan.
 Detailed discussions on milestones completed Progress is mostly satisfactory with respect to plan.
 Some discussions on milestones completed.
 Progress is not satisfactory with respect to plan.
 No discussions on milestones completed.
 Clarity and presentation of the report (organization, use of English) 30% Report is well organized and clearly written.
 The underlying logic is clearly articulated and easy to follow.
 Words are chosen that precisely express the intended meaning and support reader comprehension.
 Diagrams or analyses enhance and clarify presentation of ideas.
 Sentences are grammatical and free from spelling errors.
 Report is organized and clearly written for the most part.
 In some areas the logic or flow of ideas is difficult to follow.
 Words are well chosen with some minor exceptions.
 Diagrams are consistent with the text.
 Sentences are mostly grammatical and only a few spelling errors are present but they do not hinder the reader.
 Report is organized via topic/flow, but in some areas it is difficult to follow the flow of ideas.
 Words can be further improved.
 Some diagrams are not well explained.
 Grammar errors that impede the flow of communication.
 Report lacks an overall organization.
 Reader has to make considerable effort to understand the underlying logic and flow of ideas.
 Diagrams are absent or inconsistent with the text.
 Grammatical and spelling errors make it difficult for the reader to interpret the text in places.
-Use of engineering techniques (concepts of initial system development, system requirement specification, system analysis specification & user interface specification are included here) 10% Employ appropriate analytical tools and/or engineering methodologies.
+Use of research approaches related to electronic and computer discipline (literature review, system/algorithm design, mathematical analysis, modeling, simulation, system prototyping are included here) 10% Employ appropriate analytical tools and/or engineering methodologies.
 Clearly demonstrates mastery of several areas of the curriculum.
 Employ appropriate analytical tools and/or engineering methodologies acquired in his course of study to the project at hand.
 Employ some analytical tools and/or engineering methodologies acquired.
 Does not make use of analytical tools and/or engineering methodologies relevant to the project